senacti/project-scrum-4-agroservice/README.md

 <h2>Objetivo general 🎯</h2>!
 <p>Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum is simply dummy text of the printing and typesetting industry.</p>
+<br>Lorem Ipsum is simply dummy text of the printing and typesetting industry.</p>
 <h2>Objetivos específicos 🎯</h2>
 <ul>
   <li>Lorem Ipsum is simply dummy text of the printing and typesetting industry.</li>